Learning Opportunities at Signum’s Graduate School

 Credit Transfer Policy

-The Graduate School is happy to work with students to accept transfer credits from previous studies at a nationally- or regionally-accredited higher education institutions, especially those that are equivalent or similar to courses within the M.A. program, pending approval from the Dean of Language and Literature.
+The Graduate School is happy to work with students to accept transfer credits from previous studies at a nationally- or regionally-accredited higher education institutions, especially those that are equivalent or similar to courses within the M.A. program, pending approval from the Director of the Graduate School of Language and Literature.
 However, the number of transfer credits may not exceed at any time one half of the number of credits required for the M.A. degree.
 Credits taken at other institutions may only be applied toward the M.A. degree at Signum if those credits have not already been used toward the completion of another degree at another university.
-If a student has extraneous credits that did not apply to previously awarded degrees, they could possibly transfer with the approval of the Dean of Language and Literature.
+If a student has extraneous credits that did not apply to previously awarded degrees, they could possibly transfer with the approval of the Director of the Graduate School of Language and Literature.
 If all of a student’s credits were used to satisfy the degrees they have already been awarded, they will not be transferable.

 Signum courses may, in turn, be transferred for credit to other institutions, but keep in mind that the awarding of any such credits is solely determined by the receiving institution.
 Signum has no control over the credit-transfer policies or practices of other institutions.

 Signum University understands that there are many people who enjoy learning what they love, but who do not necessarily want or need a graduate degree.
-For those people, we have created a program that allows them to take our graduate-level courses to earn credit towards a certificate in one of several concentrations.
+For those people, we have created a program that allows them to take our graduate-level courses to earn credit towards a graduate diploma.

-The courses and course requirements for the certificate program are exactly the same as those taken for M.A. credit.
-The only difference is that for a certificate program, you will take only five credit classes (15 credit hours) and do not need to complete a thesis.
+The courses and course requirements for the graduate diploma are exactly the same as those taken for M.A. credit.
+The only difference is that for a diploma you will take only five credit classes (15 credit hours) and are not required to complete a thesis (though you may choose to complete an optional capstone project).

 Students who wish to audit Signum classes for personal interest have three options.